fscelliott/docsdonewell/_posts/2025-04-01-llm-assisted-docs-vs-blogs.md

 modified_time: '2025-02-25T00:00:00.000Z'
 ---

-I strongly suspect I'll be writing developer docs with the assistence of LLMs in the near future.
+I strongly suspect that LLMs will be a core part of my docs writing process in the near future.
 Doc platforms like [theneo](https://www.theneo.io/) already advertise the capacity to generate API docs for you with LLMs.
 (Note to self: I've got to test out theneo soon!)

 To test the waters, I've lately been prompting LLMs to: